This spicy ranch beef jerky has the right amount of tang with a little spice perfect for your next snack.

 If you don’t have a dehydrator then you are missing out.
 I absolutely love mine.
 And it didn’t cost much either.
 This is the Food Dehydrator I have that I ordered from amazon.
 You can use this thing for so much.
 One thing I love using it for is drying my own herbs.
-It’s so simple to do and you can see a total difference between store bought herbs and your own.
+It’s so simple to do and you can see a total difference between store-bought herbs and your own.

 Now for deciding what type of meat to use for your jerky.
 People use all different types.
-For this recipe I used round sirloin.
+For this recipe, I used ground sirloin.
 But you can also use flank, which is a popular one to use.
 How I choose just depends on what the store has.
 If I go to my favorite specialty store I usually just tell the butcher what I’m making and let him pick.
 Who knows meat better than a butcher?

-Slicing your meat is probably the only challenging part to this.
-If you have a butcher at your local store ask them to pre slice it for jerky for you.
+Slicing your meat is probably the only challenging part of this.
+If you have a butcher at your local store ask them to pre-slice it for jerky for you.
 I’ve done this before and it saves you time and a headache.
 Now when you’re going to slice it yourself, put the meat in the freezer for about 30 minutes or so.
 This makes the meat a little stiffer, which makes it easier to cut in thin slices.
 And what thickness of slices is totally your own preference.
 I like mine on the thinner side.

-As for marinating your jerky, if you can leave it over night to marinate that’s the best choice, but just marinating it for 2 hours is fine too.
+As for marinating your jerky, if you can leave it overnight to marinate that’s the best choice, but just marinating it for 2 hours is fine too.
 It’s just about how strong you want the flavor.
 Just throw all the ingredients in a freezer bag and refrigerate until you’re ready to start cooking.

 Now just lay your meat out on the racks of the dehydrator, making sure to not overlap any pieces and turn the heat on all the way on your machine and let it cook.
 About every hour I like to rotate the racks moving the bottom one to the top.
 The heat comes from the lid so the top one usually gets the most so rotating them gives you an even cook.